Skip to content

 What is the environmental impact of bottom trawling?
 And how is it linked to the biodiversity crisis and climate change?

 While it's responsible for the largest share of global catch compared to any other fishing methods, bottom trawling is notorious for its destructive environmental impact on the most delicate marine habitats.
 The heavy nets drag on the seabed to catch marine species that live there.
 In doing so, they harm reefs and clear-cut seagrasses, one of the ecosystems that absorbs the most carbon - 35 times faster than tropical rainforests do.
-By destroying seagrass meadows, bottom trawling releases as much CO2 as the entire aviation industry.
+By destroying seagrass meadows, bottom trawling releases around 40% of annual U.S. transportation emissions.

 Among the top 10 countries in the world that emit the most carbon emissions through bottom trawling, 8 are in Europe: UK, Italy, Denmark, France, the Netherlands, Norway, Croatia and Spain.